d3v-t00Lz/pymarshal/README.md

 https://github.com/stargateaudio/pymarshal/blob/master/examples/control_variables.md
 ) for the many options that can be configured per-class.

-## v2.0+
+## PyMarshal v2.0+
+Support for the following has been removed:
+- YAML docstring API docs format
+- Python2
-Support for the YAML API docs docstring format has been dropped.
-If you need this, use 1.6.2
+If you need any of these, use 1.6.2

 ## Currently supported serialization formats
   - [JSON](https://github.com/stargateaudio/pymarshal/blob/master/examples/usage_json.md)